DEC logoRULES AND REGULATIONS

 (j) Internal View Corridors (As a Site Design Consideration).

-Within planned developments, such as Innovative Developments (By-Laws Article III, Section F.), campus-like multiple buildings on one or more lots, or urbanized or commercial centers, the internal roadway system shall be landscaped and screened as though the drives are public ways, unless the DEC determines an alternative better suits the development layout and the character of the area.
-Required screens between adjacent uses within a planned development may be eliminated or reduced if the DEC finds that the screening on the lot effectively blocks views of parking lots, loading areas, refuse collection facilities, and other potentially unattractive areas from adjacent public ways and within the planned development.
-The applicant shall prepare a landscape treatment plan for the entire planned development area, indicating areas to be screened, materials, locations and types of lighting fixtures, location and plant materials for parking lot buffers, location of signs, and other improvements as determined by the Director.
+Within planned developments, such as Innovative Developments (By-Laws Article III, Section F. and 974 CMR 5.02), campus-like multiple buildings on one or more lots, or urbanized or commercial centers, the internal roadway system shall be landscaped and screened as though the drives are Streets, unless the DEC determines an alternative better suits the development layout and the character of the area.
+Required screens between adjacent uses within a planned development may be eliminated or reduced if the DEC finds that the screening on the lot effectively blocks views of parking lots, loading areas, refuse collection facilities, and other potentially unattractive areas from adjacent Streets and within the planned development.
+The Applicant shall prepare a landscape treatment plan for the entire planned development area, indicating areas to be screened, materials, locations and types of lighting fixtures, location and plant materials for parking lot buffers, location of signs, and other improvements as determined by the Director.

-(k) Street Trees are shade trees located along a public right-of-way ("street").
+(k) Street Trees are shade trees located along a Road and/or Street.

-1. Where existing street trees or more than fifty feet apart on average or do not exist along a public right-of-way (“street”), the applicant shall plant street trees.
-Street trees shall be placed in a linear fashion along the line lot, at a maximum spacing of 50’ on center.
-Where the character of the site is predominantly wooded or pastoral, the applicant may cluster trees informally along the lot line, with a maximum of 75’ between clusters of three or more trees.
+1. Where existing street trees are more than 50' apart on average or do not exist along a Street or Road, the Applicant shall plant street trees.
+Street trees shall be placed in a linear fashion along the Right-of-Way or way boundary, at a maximum spacing of 50' on center on all collectors and boulevards.
+The maximum spacing for all other Streets and Roads shall be 40' on center.
+Where the character of the site is predominantly wooded or pastoral, the Applicant may cluster trees informally along the lot line, with a maximum of 75' between clusters of three or more trees.

-(l) Landscape Treatment of Building Facades visible from Public Ways.
+(l) Landscape Treatment of Building Facades visible from Roads and/or Streets.

-1. The perimeter of all buildings visible from a public way, the principal entrance of adjacent or abutting buildings or from the Residential or Open Space Zoning Districts shall have continuous landscape treatment in the form of shade trees, ornamental trees, evergreen trees, shrubs, or a combination thereof within 50’ from the face of the building.
+1. The perimeter of all commercial and industrial buildings visible from a Road or Street, the principal entrance of adjacent or abutting buildings or from the Residential or Open Space Zoning Districts shall have continuous landscape treatment in the form of shade trees, ornamental trees, evergreen trees, shrubs, or a combination thereof within 50' from the face of the building.
 Landscape treatment shall consist of a minimum of one (1) shade tree per 50 lineal feet of building façade, or three (3) ornamental/evergreen trees per 50 lineal feet of building façade.
 Trees may be clustered or grouped, if desired.
-All trees shall be arranged in staggered, triangulated, or informal drifts, unless available space does not permit, or unless existing vegetation is geometrically arranged.
+All trees shall be arranged in staggered, triangulated, or informal drifts, unless available space does not permit, or unless existing vegetation is geometrically arranged or unless such an arrangement is blocking required passive and/or active solar gain.
 Applicant may request a waiver to propose geometrically-based planting arrangements if the proposed building and site plan design strongly merits a more formal arrangement.
 Foundation planting is not encouraged, but may be allowed at or near primary and secondary building entries (not maintenance, service, or emergency egress entries).
-Where allowed, the landscaped foundation bed shall be a minimum depth of 20 feet in the Innovation & Technology Business, Innovation & Technology Center, Business/Community Services, Village Growth I & II, and Special Use I & II Zoning Districts, and a minimum of 10 feet depth in all other Districts.
-The landscaped bed shall consist of shrubs and groundcover to its full horizontal depth, with a minimum of two rows of shrubs.
+Where allowed, the landscaped foundation bed shall be a minimum depth of 20' in the Innovation & Technology Business, Innovation & Technology Center, Business/Community Services, Village Growth I & II, and Special Use I & II Zoning Districts, and a minimum of 10' depth in all other Districts.
+The landscaped bed shall consist of shrubs and groundcover to its full horizontal depth, with a minimum of 2 rows of shrubs.

 3. Required landscape beds along building foundations may be substituted with remote (i.e., not abutting the façade) beds of ornamental or evergreen tree plantings.